Osanchezr/DA_Global-Gini-Index-Analysis/README.md

-# project_IHG6
+# Unraveling the Link Between Education Inequality and Income Distribution

 Learning Goals

+Familiarize ourselves with relevant datasets, reports and case studies.
+Quantify the extent of educational inequality within and across nations.
+Explore statistical measures (such as Gini coefficients) to assess disparities in educational resources, funding, and opportunities.
+Gather relevant data on education indicators and poverty metrics.
+Interpret coefficients: Understand how changes in education variables affect poverty.

 Variables

-Data types, operators and structures
+Data sets.
+Handle missing values: Impute or remove missing data.
+Standardize units: Ensure consistency (e.g., convert literacy rates to percentages).
+Merge datasets: Combine education and poverty data.
+Exploratory Data Analysis (EDA),

 Introduction

-How does inequality in access to education impact income distribution?
+As we embark on this data-driven exploration, we’ll analyze cross-country data and uncover patterns that illuminate the intricate relationship between public spending, education and income.

-Hypothesis: Countries with higher inequality tend to invest less in education and have lower literacy rates, perpetuating the cycle of poverty.
+Our Hypothesis: Countries with higher inequality tend to invest less in education perpetuating the cycle of poverty.

-Links
+Our working hypothesis posits that countries grappling with higher income inequality often find themselves caught in a discouraging pattern.
+These nations tend to allocate fewer resources to education, resulting in limited educational opportunities for marginalized populations.
+As a result, this perpetuates the existing income gaps.

+Resources:

 https://ourworldindata.org/poverty
 https://ourworldindata.org/economic-inequality